 Your gallbladder plays an important role when it comes to digestion.
-It’s primary function is to produce bile that aids with breaking down fatty food in the small intestine.
+It’s primary function is to store bile produced by the liver that aids with breaking down fatty food in the small intestine.
 If the gallbladder gets affected by illnesses such as chronic gallbladder disease, it can cause problems with digestion.

 Here are some other illnesses that affect the gallbladder: